ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   accepts, including an identifier for that key and the HPKE algorithms that are used with that key.

-* The identity of an Oblivious Relay Resource that will accept proxy requests carrying an encapsulated request body and forward these request bodies to a single Oblivious Gateway Resource.
+* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request body and forward these request bodies to a single Oblivious Gateway Resource.
 See {{proxy-state}} for more information about the mapping between Oblivious Relay and oblivious